YuChenTee/Minesweeper-Game/README.md

   - Coordinates interactions between the user interface and the game model, ensuring that user actions are correctly reflected in the view.

 # Conclusion
 This project demonstrates the practical application of object-oriented programming concepts, including inheritance, polymorphism, encapsulation, and abstraction.
-The challenges faced and solutions implemented during development have contributed to a deeper understanding of software design and development practices
+The challenges faced and solutions implemented during development have contributed to a deeper understanding of software design and development practices.
+Additionally, the development of a user-friendly interface using ScalaFX and Scene Builder, along with the adherence to MVC architecture, has ensured a clean separation of concerns, enhancing the maintainability and scalability of the codebase.
+The combination of these design principles has resulted in a robust and engaging game that provides both a challenging and enjoyable experience for players.